what3words/w3w-swift-wrapper/Documentation/api-sdk-compatibility.md

 Overview
 --------

 The SDK and API are designed to be interoperable.
 This is done by making them conform to a common protocol called `W3WProtocolV3`.
-To upgrade your code from using the API to the SDK, you should only have to chage the line that instantiates the API to instantiate the SDK instead.
+To upgrade your code from using the API to the SDK, you should only have to change the line that instantiates the API to instantiate the SDK instead.
 All other subsequent calls can remain exactly the same.

 #### convertToCoordinates Example